Site icon Method

 What is a lost sales opportunity?

-A lost sales opportunity is when a business loses a potential deal due to various factors that prevent the completion of a transaction.
-Whenever a lead whose already in your sales pipeline decides not to make a purchase, you’ve lost a sales opportunity.
+A lost sales opportunity occurs when a business loses a potential deal due to various factors that prevent the completion of a transaction.
+For example, whenever a lead already in your sales pipeline decides not to make a purchase, you’ve lost a sales opportunity.

 This can happen for many different reasons—let’s look at some of the most common ones.